This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 - My husband would go to bed at 6:00 pm while I stayed up until 2:00 am.

-- At 2:00 am I would wake my husband up so I could go to bed and he would stay up until he left for work.
+- At 2:00 am, I would wake my husband up so I could go to bed, and he would stay up until he left for work.

 - He’d work all day, come home, eat dinner, go to bed, repeat.

-Around 3 months old he would finally sleep a bit but was still up 3-5 times a night to nurse.
-At about 18 months I needed to night wean him for my sanity.
+Around 3 months old, he would finally sleep a bit but was still up 3-5 times a night to nurse.
+At about 18 months old, I needed to night wean him for my sanity.
 Did he then sleep through the night?
 No. He didn’t sleep through the night until just after his second birthday.

 Most times, it’s a welcome diversion and a great excuse to chill out for a few minutes, but there are times when it isn’t always convenient to stop what I’m doing right then to sit down for a story or a cuddle.

-He has also more or less stopped taking naps over the past month or two.
-Unfortunately, when he doesn’t nap we are all miserable by 6:00 pm and counting down the minutes until bedtime.
+He has also more or less stopped taking naps.
+Unfortunately, when he doesn’t nap, we are all miserable by 6:00 pm and counting down the minutes until bedtime.
 He yells, whines, has tantrums, growls, refuses to eat, will change his mind on a dime, and is just generally unpleasant.

 The tantrums.
 Oh, my.
-Tantrums are new territory for me since my oldest has never had a tantrum in his life.
+Tantrums were new territory for me since my oldest has never had a tantrum in his life.
 Seriously, he was so easy!
-But Dub has at least one a day.
+But our youngest has at least one a day.

-Some days are worse than others but for the most part, his moods cycle throughout the day.
-Yes, we have some hard moments, but we have lots of fun, sweet, awesome moments as well.
+Some days are worse than others, but for the most part, his moods cycle throughout the day.
+Yes, we have some hard moments, but we also have lots of fun, sweet, awesome moments.

 If his baby and toddlerhood have been any indication, he will be outspoken, confident, funny, determined, social, and enthusiastic.
 I think he will go on to do great things.

-Are you living with a high needs toddler?
+Are you living with a high-needs toddler?
 Here, let me give you a martini.